ghurault/mbml-eczema/README.md

 We implement this, as well as prior predictive check and fake data check in [`prior_fake_check.R`](prior_fake_check.R).

 Finally, [`plots.R`](plots.R) is used to produce several plots present in the paper.

+## License

+This open source version of mbml-eczema is licensed under the GPLv3 license, which can be seen in the [LICENSE](LICENSE) file.

+A **closed source** version of mbml-eczema is also available without the restrictions of the GPLv3 license with a software usage agreement from Imperial College London.
+For more information, please contact [Vaibhav Sharma](mailto:v.sharma@imperial.ac.uk).